Skip to main content

 SSO Application User Name.
 (Refer to details above.)

-Use the 'CSV Upload' button.
+Then, select the 'CSV Upload' button.

 JavaScript errors detected